Calthedragoon/Calthedragoon.github.io/README.md

 ## Form
 ### The submit form on the final page does not submit the links to any location at this point.
-For the moment it simply gives you a basic alert and sends you back to the home page to continue viewing that gallery.
+Just pops up an alert that tells you the information has been submitted.